 Resource: I use ConvertKit as my email provider.

-However, writing emails can feel a little overwhelming if you’ve never done it before.
-So if you’re looking for a little help in this area I recommend Ryan Deiss book Invisible Selling Machine.
-It gives a lot of practical advice along with some example email template for you to use.
+However, writing emails can feel overwhelming if you’ve never done it before.
+So if you’re looking for help in this area, I recommend Ryan Deiss’s book Invisible Selling Machine.
+It gives a lot of practical advice, along with some example email templates for you to use.

-How long does it take: Overall you will need to create at least 5 to 7 emails for this and it should only take you around 1 week to set up.
+How long does it take: Overall, you will need to create at least 5 to 7 emails for this, and it should only take you around one week to set up.

 #9 Launch Your Course – 1 Week

-To start your launch you’ll want to send out an email to your existing audience, do a YouTube Live, post a Facebook message, run some ads, or whatever else you can to let people know that your course is live and ready to go.
+To start your launch, you’ll want to email your existing audience, do a YouTube Live, post a Facebook message, run some ads, or whatever else you can to let people know that your course is live and ready to go.

 How Long Does It Take to Create an Online Course?

-From beginning to end if you do it right it should only take you right around 8 weeks to create an online course.
-So now it’s your turn, are you ready to start creating your first online course?
+If you do it right from beginning to end, it should only take around eight weeks to create an online course.
+So now it’s your turn.
+Are you ready to start creating your first online course?